• Skip to primary navigation

 Shaved Brussels Sprout Salad

-Calzones on baking sheet after being baked with parmesan and parsley sprinkled on top
+Calzones on baking sheet with Parmesan and parsley sprinkled on top and a a small crock of pizza sauce.

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-Calzones after baking piled on baking sheet with one cut open to see the cheesy insides
+Calzones piled on baking sheet with one cut open and a small crock of pizza sauce.

 Indulge in cheesy goodness with our delectable Cheese Calzone recipe, made with a blend of creamy ricotta, gooey mozzarella, and savory Parmesan cheese.
 We’ve given it a healthier twist by using white whole wheat flour in the quick homemade dough and including some tasteless, chopped parsley in the filling.